But you only want one to run at a time

 If you want the oil boiler to run valve so the flow is as follows.

-As I said again the circulators for the system should be on the supply side of the boiler pumping away from the expansion tank connection.
+As I said the circulators for the system should be on the supply side of the boiler pumping away from the expansion tank connection.
 Take the time and expense to move them now so it looks like this.

 Disclaimer: The information found on this web site is for informational purposes only.
 Any and all preventive maintenance, service, installations should be reviewed on a per job situation.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
 Comfort-Calc or it's personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this web site as it should be reviewed by a professional.